 Driving or strolling through a fairyland of outdoor light displays is a holiday treat that costs no more than gasoline or shoe leather.
 And there’s no place prettier than Denver/Boulder, especially when the snowy backdrop is the real deal.
-Here are a few of the best Christmas lights in the area for the 2022 season.
+Here’s a list of the best Christmas lights in the area for the 2022 season.
 Our list includes professional and municipal displays and private homes.

 Historic Downtown Littleton decks itself out in millions of multi-colored lights that adorn the trees along Main Street.
 Shop the merchants as you stroll block after block.